loosolab/UROPA/docs/uropa-example.md

 |peak_21044 | chr1  | 1406116  | 1406250.5 | 1406385  | gene    |   1407143  |  1433228 |     +    |    892      | start     |     upstream	    |      0.0      |    0.0   |	ATAD3B |    0     |
 |peak_21044 | chr1  | 1406116  | 1406250.5 | 1406385  | gene    |   1385069  |  1405538 |     +    |    712      | end	     |    downstream    |	   0.0      |    0.0   |	ATAD3C |    0     |

-[Table 7 : AllHits_table for an H3K4me1-peak annotated with two genes according to the above config file ]
+[Table 7 : AllHits_table for an H3K4me1-peak annotated with two genes of different directions relative to the peak, according to the above config file ]

 Due to the fact that no 'feature.position' was defined, the distance shown in the table is measured from the ` min(|[start,center,end] - peak.center|) `,